Continuous Urban Change Detection from Satellite Image Time Series with Temporal Feature Refinement and Multi-Task Integration: Introduction

-In this paper, we propose a continuous urban change detection method (see Figure \ref{fig:cucd_proposed}) and explore two research gaps in the current literature, namely (1) the use of the self-attention mechanism to model multi-temporal information in urban change detection and (2) the integration of segmentation and change predictions in multi-task learning setups.
-Specifically, we propose a new network architecture that relies on convolutions to extract multi-temporal building representations and employs self-attention to model temporal dependencies in feature space.
-We also propose a novel integration approach that determines the most likely state for each timestamp in a time series by considering multi-task predictions using Markov networks.
-The effectiveness of the proposed architecture and integration approach is demonstrated on two urban change detection datasets featuring high-resolution optical satellite image time series, namely the SpaceNet 7 dataset \cite{van2021spacenet} and the Wuhan Urban Semantic Understanding (WUSU) dataset \cite{van2021multi}.
+In this paper, we propose a continuous urban change detection method (see Fig. \ref{fig:cucd_proposed}) and explore two research gaps in the current literature, namely (1) the modeling of multi-temporal information using self-attention for continuous urban change detection and (2) the integration of segmentation and change predictions in multi-task learning setups.
+Specifically, we propose a new network architecture that relies on convolutions to extract multi-temporal building representations and employs self-attention to model temporal dependencies in feature space while preserving the temporal dimension.
+We also propose a novel integration approach that determines the optimal building segmentation for each image in a time series based on the multi-task network outputs.
+The effectiveness of the proposed architecture and integration approach is demonstrated on three urban change detection datasets featuring high-resolution optical SITS.

 The following summarizes the main contributions of this paper.